md-hzs-22/Sorting-Visualiser/README.md

 4. Start Visualization: Click the 'Sort' button to begin the sorting visualization.
 5. Control Speed: Adjust the slider to change the speed of the animation.

+`Note: There would be a single slider for both array size and speed.
+So as a student selects smaller array size, it will be sorted in less speed so that he can properly see the swaps and changes the algorithm makes in the array.
+And if bigger size is selected for the array, then it will be sorted in higher speed so that the student can understand the overall working of the algorithm.`

 #### Supported Sorting Algorithms
 1. `Bubble Sort`
 2. `Selection Sort`